Skip to main content

 cordon route add

-If you chose keyring as the secret source, store the secret:
+If you chose keyring as the secret source, store the secret using the account name from the route:

-You can also edit cordon.toml directly — see Routes for the full format.
+To modify an existing route, use cordon route edit <name> — see Routes for the full format.

 API key setup

 Claude Code needs an API key env var set so it selects the API key auth path.
-Add a placeholder to settings.json:
+Add a placeholder to your settings file — .claude/settings.local.json for project scope or ~/.claude/settings.json for user scope:

 {